-The challenge of obtaining substantial media exposure and measuring the results of PR and marketing campaigns may be eased by a large budget.
+A large budget makes it easier to obtain substantial media exposure and measure the results of PR and marketing.
 But most organizations don’t have millions (or even thousands) to spend on media measurement.
-Nonprofit organizations, start-ups and small businesses are among the organizations that likely have limited resources for PR and marketing and especially for PR measurement.
+Most nonprofit organizations, start-ups and small businesses generally have limited resources for PR and marketing and especially for PR measurement.
 Even many large organizations rely on shoestring budgets for media monitoring and measurement.

-Use Data You Already Have.
-If one goal is increased traffic to the corporate web page, web analytics can report website traffic, the number of returning visitors, time on page, and the most popular pages and other information.
-Social media sites report engagement levels and the number of followers.
+Use data you already have.
+If one goal is increased traffic to the corporate web page, examine web analytics for long-term web traffic trends, such as the number of returning visitors, time on page, and the most popular pages and other information.
+Social media networks typically report engagement levels, the number of followers, and other metrics.

 Schedule a Free Online Demo of the Glean.info Media Monitoring & Measurement Dashboard